Optimal Single-Shot Decoding of Quantum Codes: Syndrome Error Correcting Code

 where the $(m-n+k)\times n$ matrix $\bm{P}$ represents the redundant part of $\bm{H}_{\text{o}}$.
 Note that any matrix $\bm{H}_o$ can be rearranged as in~\eqref{eq:H|P}, e.g., by means of Gaussian elimination that identifies $n-k$ linearly independent rows.
 Then, the generator matrix $\bm{G}_s=[\bm I| \bm A]$ (in systematic form) of the syndrome error-correcting code is the solution of

 One may use Gaussian elimination to solve~\eqref{eq:matA} for $\bm A$.

-In the sequel, we assume that the stabilisers of the quantum error correcting code $\mathcal C$, hence $\bm H$, are given.
-Under this constraint, we are interested in the design of the syndrome error correcting code specified by $\bm{G}_s$.
-The classical code design approach is to find a code $\mathcal C_s$ with good distance, and thus, good error-correcting properties.
-However, in the quantum setting, we aim at matrices $\bm{H}_{\text{o}}$ with low-weight rows which not only facilitate implementation, but also minimize the syndrome measurement error probability $\delta$ (see Section~\ref{sec:syndrome_error_model}).
-More precisely, we would like to ensure that $\bm P$ is sparse which is not guaranteed even if $\bm H$ and $\bm{G}_s$ are sparse.
+In the sequel, we assume that the stabilizers of the quantum error-correcting code $\mathcal C$, hence $\bm H$, are given.
+Given this constraint, our focus lies on the development of the syndrome error correcting code denoted as $\bm{G}_s$.
+The classical code design approach is to find a code $\mathcal C_s$ with good distance and thus good error correction properties.
+However, in the quantum setting, we aim for matrices $\bm{H}_{\text{o}}$ with low-weight rows that not only facilitate implementation, but also minimize the probability of syndrome measurement error $\delta$ (see Section~\ref{sec:syndrome_error_model}).
+More precisely, we would like to ensure that $\bm P$ is sparse, which is not necessarily guaranteed even when $\bm H$ and $\bm{G}_s$ are sparse.

 In this work, starting from $\bm H$ we generate low-weight redundant rows.
 The problem of finding a sparse representation of a code can be addressed, e.g., by relying on probabilistic approaches as in \cite{Leon88}.
-For the short code examples in Sec.~\ref{sec:results} we can directly exploit the structure of $\bm H$ and construct $m'>m$ low-weight redundant rows (which form $\bm P$) simply by inspection.
-These $m'$ rows form a low-rate $(m',n-k)$ syndrome error correcting code $\mathcal C_s'$.
-Finally, we select $m$ of these rows to obtain an $(m, n-k)$ code ${\cal C}_s$.
-For the codes under consideration, the selection can be done by an exhaustive search to maximize the minimum distance (and minimize the multiplicity of minimum weight codewords).
+For the short code examples in Section~\ref{sec:results} we can directly exploit the structure of $\bm H$ and construct $m'>m$ low-weight redundant rows (which form $\bm P$) .
+Alternatively, with a combinatorial approach, it is possible to investigate any possible combination of $j$ rows with $j\in\{2,n-k\}$.
+Once $\bm P$ is obtained, by solving \eqref{eq:matA}, the matrix $\bm A'$ is evaluated.
+Consequently, the generator matrix $\bm{G'}_s=[\bm I| \bm A']$ of an $(m', n-k)$ code $\mathcal C_s'$ is constructed.
+Finally, we select a sub-space of $m$ rows of $\bm P$ to obtain an $(m, n-k)$ code ${\cal C}_s$.
+For the codes under consideration, the selection of the $m$ rows among the $m'$ candidates can be done by an exhaustive search to maximize the minimum distance (and minimize the multiplicity of minimum weight codewords) of ${\cal C}_s$.
 Alternatively, we will also provide examples of a concatenation of the syndrome error correcting code with a repetition code, since it is always possible to repeat the syndrome measurements.